IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2015_Volume2.md

 With large hierarchical data sets sometimes you might find yourself in trouble figuring out where you are in the hierarchy.
 We add a new paging context row to communicate the context of a leaf level row.
 This shows a trail representing the full path of the leaf through all ancestors.
 The available contexts are:
     - none - context row is not rendered.
+    - parent - renders a read-only representation of the immediate parent row.
     - breadcrumb - renders a read-only breadcrumb trail representing the full path through all ancestors.
 The functionality is controlled by the [`contextRowMode`](%%jQueryApiUrl%%ui.igtreegridpaging#options:contextRowMode) option.